Fall Colors in the Smokies: A Brilliant Setting for Weddings, Elopements, and Engagements

-Fall colors in the Smokies flies by so quickly.
+Fall colors in the Smokies fly by so quickly.
 Part of the charm of an October wedding in the Smoky Mountains is its transient beauty.
 For the moment that you are there, together with your loved one, you feel like you’re in a rare setting.
 You’ll never experience it quite the same, ever again.
 To keep the memories safe, hire a wedding photographer who knows this part of Elkmont.
-I have experience here, and I can capture your special, once-in-a-lifetime day with professional quality photographs that you’ll treasure forever.
+I have experience here, and I can capture your special, once-in-a-lifetime day with professional-quality photographs that you’ll treasure forever.

 First Week of October (1st-8th)

 Although technically in the fall season, the trees in the Smokies are still sporting their summer greens.
 At any time in October in the Great Smoky Mountains, you may find yourself in the cool mountain air, dipping down into the 30s during the evenings.
 Warmer temps, such as in the 70s and 60s, are also a definite possibility.

 As the month rolls into the second week, expect the colors to start popping at the top of the trees.
 Lovely oranges, yellows, and some reds contrast prettily with the greens that are still in the lower parts of the trees.

 Watch as fall colors in the Smokies grow brighter in the third week of October.
 The vibrant yellows and oranges set the entire mountains on fire with their glory.
 You can really see why couples choose to declare their love to each other in all this brilliance.